 It is important that an employee continues to be interested in their work; otherwise their productivity may falter.
 Raising salaries is a crucial aspect of retaining your best employees.
 A salary increase will increase the amount of interest an employee has in their work, and they will feel they are being compensated because they are a respected member of the company.

 Many companies increase employee workload without raising their pay – this is a mistake as many employees can become resentful and feel like they have been taken advantage of.
+You need to reward employees in a manner that feels proportionate to the amount they work.

 Implementing unnecessary rules